nodeca/nodeca.core/lib/queue/README.md

  - **postponeDelay** (Number) - optional, if postpone is called without delay, delay is assumed to be equal to this value (in milliseconds).
  - **cron** (String) - optional, cron string ("15 \*/6 \* \* \*"), default null
+ - **noTrack** (Boolean) - By default queue tracks all scheduled tasks, to avoid rerun if several servers in cluster have wrong clocks.
+Locks list is stored for 3 days.
+But that can take a lot of memory, if task is scheduled too often (ping every second, for example).
+Set `noTrack` = true to disable such tracking.
  - **map** (Function) - optional, proxy taskData to single chunk by default, called as: `task.map(callback)`
    - **this** (Object) - current task (task data is available as `this.data`)